rshin1209/bgan_eps/README.md

 #### Step 2.2: BGAN Training and entropic path sampling (EPS)

+main.py trains the BGAN model with internal coordinates of snapshots and performs entropic path sampling.
+The BGAN-EPS method runs for \[loop\] number of rounds to minimize statistical errors aroused by the deep generative model.
+The resulting entropy calculations are stored in (for example) './log/dta_r2p_1/bgan#, where # refers to round.
         python main.py --reaction dta_r2p_1 --bondmax 2.790 --bondmin 1.602 --ensemble 9
         python main.py --reaction dta_r2p_2 --bondmax 3.009 --bondmin 1.689 --ensemble 10
         [reaction] -- Name of the reaction file without format tag